Crisis 22

 Coming through the Canadian university system in the 1990s, I was stunned to see postcolonial studies shift from an in-depth study of formerly colonized nations to a more politically correct criticism of European history and politics.
 Often the focus was on the bad Europeans and not on the cultural richness of recently independent nations.
 It seems to me a missed opportunity.
 The universities could have helped to bring nations together, to heal and fortify the connection that came about through a colonialism that was often high-handed, imperious, violent, and racist.
 This connection needed a balm and a careful dressing, not a self-righteous doctor ripping off the scab.

 The reality is that, more than 75 years after Indian Independence, we live in a postcolonial world.
 The Hindu Rishi Sunak was recently the Prime Minister of England.
-The American Democratic nominee Kamala Harris is half-Black and half-Indian (I’m writing this preface in August, 2024).
+The American Democratic nominee Kamala Harris is half-Black and half-Indian (I’m writing this page in August, 2024).
 The Canadian Minister of National Defence is presently Anita Anand, who follows Harjit Singh Sajjan, who held the position from 2015 to 2021.
 The third largest political party in Canada, the NDP, has been led by Jagmeet Singh since 2017.

 Of course, we should acknowledge the shortcomings and atrocities of the past, yet if we keep going on about them, while at the same time ignoring the postcolonial situation today, we play into the narrative of the Kremlin.
 Putin and Lavrov will continue, unchallenged, saying that the West is still the same old colonizing, racist system of exploitation that the Kremlin has been saying it was since the days of Lenin.
 If university professors keep repeating this line, blasting whole societies with terms like systemic racism, without also including counter arguments about postcolonialism and liberal democracy, then we’re not likely to have a receptive audience in countries like India, Bangladesh, Pakistan, Malaysia, Cambodia, Nigeria, South Africa, and Indonesia.